OntoUML/ontouml-models/documentation/technical-overview.md

 ![Metadata overview: a catalog groups model datasets, each with file distributions; resources connect to contributors, contact information, themes, and descriptive metadata.
 Constraint differences are explained below.](metadata-schema.png)

+> [!NOTE]
-This existing image is a conceptual overview, **not the current normative validation specification**.
+> This existing image is a conceptual overview, **not the current normative validation specification**.

 In text: a catalog links to model datasets; a model links to its distributions; a distribution records its format and download location.
 Shared resource metadata supplies descriptions, dates, licenses, and people/organizations.
 Model metadata also records language, theme, purpose, context, representation style, and sources.

 Known differences between the image and the stored shapes are: